We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-Have you ever driven down a quiet road only to be interrupted by a constant hum, squeal, or burr that persisted no matter what music you played?
+Have you ever driven down a quiet road only to be interrupted by a constant hum, squeal, or noise that persisted no matter what music you played?
 It was probably the sound of your tires.
 If you want to make your drive a little quieter, change the tires.
-In this buying guide, we highlight the three best tires for comfort and noise.
+In this buying guide, we highlight some of the best tires for comfort and noise.

 - If a quiet ride is a high priority, look for features that cut noise such as a narrower tire size, a multiple pitch pattern (created by varied tread block shapes), smaller blocks, softer rubber composition, a reinforced shoulder, continuous circumferential grooves, and small hash marks inside grooves.